reactive-streams/reactive-streams-io/NETWORK_PROTOCOL.md

     --> clientHello(version: byte, extensions: Array[Id])
     <-- serverHello(version: byte, extensions: Array[Id])

+An `Id`, as noted above, is a varint.
+An Array length-prefixed by a varint.

 This is a 'loose' handshake because the server doesn't have to wait for the `clientHello` before sending its `serverHello`.